SanabuW/sql-challenge/README.md

 ## Project Overview
 This repository is for the sql assignment for the UCSD Data Bootcamp using postgreSQL.
 The assignment covers the following concepts:
--Creating tables
+- Creating tables
--Defining key constraints
+- Defining key constraints
--ERD creation
+- ERD creation
--Importing csv files to populate tables
+- Importing csv files to populate tables
--Subqueries
+- Subqueries
--Joins
+- Joins
--Querying through python
+- Querying through python

 ## File Overview